History of Quaker views on same-sex relationships

 This culminated in the extensive campaign work of Quakers and other faith groups until the Marriage (Same Sex Couples) Act was passed in 2013 and the Marriage and Civil Partnership (Scotland) Act in 2014.

 Quaker marriage is for members and those who, while not in formal membership, are in unity with the religious nature and witness of Quakers in Britain.
 A Quaker marriage takes place during a specially arranged meeting for worship.
 The couple take each other as partners in a lifelong commitment to faithfulness and love.
-Each makes the same promise, seeking divine assistance to fulfil it.
+Each makes the same declaration, using these words:

 There has been a period when Friends held a Quaker marriage that could not be reported to the state as a marriage but which was reported as a civil partnership.
 We recognise all Quaker marriages held since Yearly Meeting 2009 as equal, whether recorded by the state as a civil partnership or a marriage.